sneshyba/pypchem/README.md

 	sudo python -m pip install h5io
 	sudo python -m pip install h5py

-Setting up access to jupyterhub from the host via port forwarding:

-- In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
-- Launch the VM and, from the VM, launch jupyterhub.
-- On a browser (on the laptop or desktop, not the VM), enter http://localhost:8000.
-Log on as instructor.

 To enable a jupyterhub user (instructor) to be admin -- however, this seems to be a non-Manjaro, maybe Ubuntu command